-- Cash flows from operating activities (operating revenues and expenses). - Cash flows from non-capital financing activities such as receipts from member cities buy-in and receipts from subscriptions purchases.

-- Cash flows from capital and related financing activities.
+- Cash flows from operating activities (operating revenues and expenses). - Cash flows from non-capital financing activities such as receipts from subsidies and community health programs. - Cash flows from capital and related financing activities.
 This category includes capital outlays; proceeds from capital-related debt; debt service payments on capital-related debt; proceeds from insurance recoveries, repair payments from insurance recoveries, and proceeds from the sale of capital assets. - Cash flows from investing activities interest on investment activities.
 The Authority did not have any cash flows related to this category.